Please note: AABB reserves the right to make further updates to this program.

 - Discuss the risks posed to patients by bacteria in platelet components.

 - Appreciate the various technologies that can help to detect bacterial contamination of platelet concentrates.

-- Identify regulatory guidance regarding the implementation of technologies intended to limit the exposure of transfusion recipients to platelets contaminated with platelets.
+- Identify current regulatory guidance regarding the implementation of technologies intended to limit the exposure of transfusion recipients to platelets contaminated with platelets.